How Ben Franklin Analyzed Pros and Cons to Make Decisions

 Making lists provides a great benefit.
 It helps with making informed decisions, and the visual clarity achieved from the lists brings things into focus.

-Ben Franklin’s Decision-Making Method and Techniques
+Franklin’s Decision-Making Method Using Weighted Analysis

 Franklin clearly explained the problem we all have with decision-making.
 I have my own way of explaining it based on what I learned from studying his methods.